 - Revision history of all files

-NOT COPIED to newly forked project:
+These things are not copied to the newly forked project:

 - Run history